enableedge/stage-hand-demo/README.md

 # stagehead-Test-Automation
-simple demo for stage hand with playwright
+simple demo for stagehead with playwright

 ## To install the stage and playwright `npm install`
 ## To run the demo script `npm start`